nivshcherb/pong-ject/doc/4_keyboard.md

 Create **LInuxKbdDevice** that implements *KbdInput*.
 We will read the state of the keyboard by openning "-kbd" file found in **/dev/input/** and reading a bitarray using **ioctl**.
 Unfortunatly, this will require us to run as root.

 The name of the "-kbd" file depends on your connected device.
 Moreover, you might find more than one "-kbd" file.
-Filtering out the currect file isn't imposibble, but for now we will just open and read all of them.
+Filtering out the currect file isn't imposible, but for now we will just open and read all of them.

 Use **glop** to recieve an array of all "-kbd" files and save all the ones you are able to open.
 It is a good idea to add an exception if no keyboard is found.